Torc Waterfall in Killarney is hard to bate.

-A visit to Torc Waterfall is one of the best things to do in Killarney – if you arrive at the right time.
+A visit to Torc Waterfall is one of the best things to do in Killarney, but it can be stressful, especially if you’re driving.

 The waterfall is 20 metres (66 ft) high and 110 metres (360 ft) long and was formed by the nearby Owengarriff River as it drains from the uniquely named ‘Devil’s Punchbowl’ lake.

 There’s an interesting story about where Torc Waterfall gets its name, and it all begins with the meaning behind the word ‘Torc’ in Irish (it translates to ‘Boar’).

 The area where Torc Waterfall is located is associated with the legend of a local man that was cursed by the Devil.